Understanding Germany's Work Visa & Residence Permit Landscape for Non-EU Nationals

 Germany's Work Visa & Residence Permit Landscape for Non-EU NationalsGermany's Work Visa & Residence Permit Landscape for Non-EU Nationals

 Everyone, who is not an EU, EEA, or Swiss citizen is required to apply for a work visa (later a residence permit) to work in Germany.
 This also includes “Best friend” countries, that have visa-free entry to Germany, like the USA, Australia, Canada, Israel, Japan, New Zealand, South Korea.
-They can skip the visa application process by taking advantage from visa-free entry eligibility and apply for a work permit directly in Germany after they have moved to the country.
+They can skip applying the visa application process by taking advantage from visa-free entry eligibility and apply for a work permit directly in Germany after they have moved to the country.

 General prerequisites for a work permit in Germany are: